kul-optec/alpaqa/doxygen/pages/Problem-formulations.md

 @ref C++/DLProblem/main.cpp.

 The problem can then be loaded using the @ref alpaqa::dl::DLProblem class, or using the `alpaqa-driver` command line interface.
+For more details, see the two examples mentioned previously.

 ## Existing problem adapters